hau-mal/BigData/nifi/vm-template/README.md

 ### Summary
+Apache NiFi is a visual flow-based environment designed for streaming data pipelines, enterprise application integration and more scenarios for data integration.
+Apache NiFi's visual management interface provides a friendly and rapid way to develop, monitor, and troubleshoot data flows.

+Apache NiFi's data provenance tools allow detailed inspection and verification of all touchpoints with data flowing through the system for compliance, debugging, and performance analysis.

-This template deploys NiFi on an Azure Ubuntu 16.04 VM.
+This template deploys Apache NiFi 1.1.2 on an Azure Ubuntu 16.04 VM.
 The main purpose is for evaluation and dev of Apache NiFi.
 It is a plain installation with no security or HA configurations.
 You should modify Source Address Prefix Variable to restrict inbound traffic.

 ### Packaging
 * build-essential